9 Frequently Asked Questions about Solid Surface Shower Pans

 While customization is possible, it’s best to see if there is a standard size first that would work.
 Custom bases tend to cost 30-40% more than the standard pans.

 Basically any type of enclosure you want.
 If you want a NEO angle corner shower you can get a base and the glass to match in several standard sizes.
 You can select a frameless, semi-frameless or framed glass system to pair up with your base (note in many cases there are pre-packaged glass, wall and base shower kits available so you’ll know everything works together).
+Generally the standard sized rectangular pans will be more cost-effective than pans which need to be designed for curved walls.

 Even if you want a curved walk in glass block shower the pan can be shaped to “get ‘er done” as Larry the Cable Guy might say!